6 Most Difficult Languages In The World To Master

-The writing systems of Japanese is a huge obstacle for new learners.
+The writing systems in Japanese are a huge obstacle for new learners.
 Japanese use three distinctive writing systems – kanji, katakana, and hiragana – each of which has a different alphabet.
 One kanji letter can also have many ways to pronounce, making it more confusing to learners.
-Plus, the Japanese language owns an extensive grammatical system to express formality to reflect the hierarchical of society.
-When or how to use politeness words depend on relationship types, age, gender, and social class.
+Plus, the Japanese language owns an extensive grammatical system to express formality to reflect the hierarchy of society.
+When or how to use politeness words depends on relationship types, age, gender, and social class.
 However, if you are already good at Chinese, studying Japanese will not be too challenging since both languages share many similarities.

 The Hungarian language is a member of the Uralic language family which also includes Finnish.
 The grammar of Hungarian is significantly different from that of Indo-European languages such as English.
-The language has no grammatical gender and it uses suffixes instead of prepositions which make Hungarian one of the most difficult languages in the world.
+The language has no grammatical gender and it uses suffixes instead of prepositions which makes Hungarian one of the most difficult languages in the world.
 What’s more, Hungarian has 18 cases and 14 vowels which means the pronunciation is very tricky for learners.

 Fun fact: The longest word in Hungarian is Megszentségtelngueníthetetlenségeskedéseitekért – 44 letters

-To master spoken Vietnamese, learners will have to get used to six different tones including level, hanging, sharp, asking, tumbling, and heavy tones and various cases of nouns.
+To master spoken Vietnamese, learners will have to get used to six different tones including level, hanging, sharp, asking, tumbling, heavy tones and various cases of nouns.
 The language owns a rich vocabulary, with many borrowing words from Chinese as well as original Vietnamese words.
 But vocabulary is nothing when compared to its grammar in terms of difficulty.
 A small change in the position of words can make a completely different meaning.
 For example, “Sao anh ấy bảo không đến?”
 (Why did he say he wouldn’t come?” and “Sao bảo anh ấy không đến?”
 (Why did you say he wouldn’t come?”
 Just a switch in two words “anh ấy” – “he” and “bảo” – “say”, the whole meanings of the sentences change, making it a difficult language to master.